I teach in an American school abroad. Am I eligible?

 What expenses will the program pay for and what will I be expected to provide?

 Participants may expect to have the following expenses paid for by the program: round-trip economy airfare to and from their home base; room and board for the length of the seminar; and program-related travel and other program-related expenses within the host country(ies).
-Participants should be prepared to pay for the following: up to $600.00, which is a cost-share to help defray pre-departure orientation costs; passport and visa fees; inoculations; gifts for host country presenters and schools; short-term overseas insurance coverage; books and other curriculum materials; and per diem expenses, including personal expenses such as laundry and postage.
+Participants should be prepared to pay for the following: $750.00, which is a cost-share to help defray pre-departure orientation costs; passport and visa fees; inoculations; gifts for host country presenters and schools; short-term overseas insurance coverage; books and other curriculum materials; and per diem expenses, including personal expenses such as laundry and postage.

 Where will I stay during the overseas seminar?